Unlisting an App Version from the Amazon Appstore

 - Amazon Underground app

 - The person suppressing the app version must have Administrator privileges.
 Note that other users will be able to see the Remove from Appstore button, but only Administrators will have the button enabled.
-See Setting User Permissions for the Amazon Appstore.
+See Manage Your Amazon Developer Account and Permissions.

 To suppress a version of an app that is available in the Amazon Appstore:

 From an account with Administrator privileges, click the Remove from Appstore button for the app listing.

 A pop-up window opens asking the reason for suppression.

 On the Reason for Suppression window, select one of the options for why you want to suppress your app.
 If you choose "Other", you are also required to provide additional comments in the Comments box.

 Click Submit to submit the request for submission.

 Follow the prompts and click through to confirm that you want to suppress the app.